 So to allow for the hinge to fit to the edges of the hinge slot snug.
 Clean the edges with a chisel.
 Remember the load of the door is supported by the edges of the hinge slot or recess, the screw’s job is to hold the hinge into the hinge slot.

-Pilot hole through the hinges with a bradawl or hinge centering drill.
+The pilot hole through the hinges with a bradawl or hinge centring drill.
 It is important to centre the screws drive the hinge home.